Guide to the Examination of Research Students

 3.5

-5. Confirmation of Appointment of Examining Board
+4. Confirmation of Appointment of Examining Board

-5.1 External Examiner
+4.1 External Examiner

-5.2 Internal Examiner and Chair of Examining Board
+4.2 Internal Examiner and Chair of Examining Board

-6. Arrangements for Examination
+5. Arrangements for Examination

 Faculty/School Responsibilities and Distribution of Examination Documents

-• One copy of the Guide to the Examination of Research Students;
+- The Guide to the Examination of Research Students;

-• One copy of the Guide to the Submission and Presentation of a Thesis for Research Students;
+- The Guide to the Submission and Presentation of a Thesis for Research Students;

-• The Report and Result Forms necessary for the conduct of the examination.
+- The Report and Result Forms necessary for the conduct of the examination.

 The Faculty/School also has responsibility to provide the contact details of each member of the Examining Board.

-An examiner, who, either in the course of the examining process or subsequently, considers that a candidate has engaged in academic misconduct, shall immediately report the circumstances in writing to the Chair of the Examining Board concerned.
+An Examiner, who, either in the course of the examining process or subsequently, considers that a candidate has engaged in academic misconduct, shall immediately report the circumstances in writing to the Chair of the Examining Board concerned.

-8. Examination Arrangements
+7. Examination Arrangements

 8.1

-All oral examinations must take place within six months of the date of submission of the thesis.
+All examinations must take place within six months of the date of submission of the thesis.
 The Progression and Awards Board monitors submission dates and students who are not examined within six months of the date of submission will be deemed to have not complied and will not be approved for the award or lower degree.

-10. Duties of the Examiners
+9. Duties of the Examiners

 During the examination process, the examiners shall: